 Should I see a doctor after a fall?

-- You can hobble around the house but you may need medication to control pain or to prevent an infection from a cut or an infection
+- Maybe you can hobble around the house but you may need medication to control pain or to prevent an infection from a cut or scrape

 - You pulled or strained a muscle to the extent it limits the mobility of a joint.
 If this is not taken care of it can lead to further pain and even worse…another fall!